intuition-dev/INTUITION2/docs/README.md

-# MetaBake CLI
+# INTUITION  CLI

 ## 'All my friends KNOW the low-coder'

-#### MetaBake is open source and extensible low-code productivity tool for front-end developers.
+#### INTUITION  is open source and extensible low-code productivity tool for front-end developers.

 ## Overview